thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 shard it along with the fact table it is joined with.
 Sharding both the fact and dimension table(s) is known as _co-sharding_.

-Note that resharding automatically loads data into a new incarnation of the table with the modified sharding strategy.
+Note that resharding automatically loads data into a new incarnation of the table you sharded.
+You do not need to reload the table's data.

 ### Table sizes and sharding recommendations